pasqualirb/how_to_windows/README.md

      ```
      bcdboot C:\Windows
      ```
      The EFI partition is detected automatically.
+For explicitly setting the EFI partition:

+     1. Assign a letter to it with diskpart:
+        ```
+        select disk N
+        select partition N
+        assign letter="S"
+        ```
+        In the example above, "S" was chose by convention.
+     2. Add the option: `/s S:` to `bcdboot`, where `S:` is the letter chosen for EFI partition plus a colon.

 Activate Windows
 ===========================================================================